FHantke/brave-browser-wiki/Triage-Guidelines.md

 - There is a [formal GitHub team for the approvers](https://github.com/orgs/brave/teams/uplift-approvers)
 - If you are not an approver, do NOT approve any requests made to a Beta or Release branch
 - Approvers should be working to keep PRs to version branches at 0 issues.
-- The person doing the original request must see that the PR actually gets merged.
-- This person must only merge, after they see their change in Nightly and test that it works.

 # Priority labels